Why You NEED A Bullet Journal In Your Life

 The Weekly Log

 These are not part of the original bullet journal system but they have become very popular.
-For most people they are a natural bridge between the monthly log and the daily log, which means they work like most planners are designed to do.
+A weekly log can be a natural bridge between the monthly log and the daily log, which means they work like most planners are designed to do.

 I generally just use the monthly and daily log but it’s your bullet journal so use your favorite system.